3735943886/tuya2mqtt/README.md

     }
     ```

     This command terminates communication with all currently connected devices.
-The daemon process itself remains active, but you must use the `add` command to reconnect devices.
+The daemon process itself remains active, but the `add` command must be used to reconnect devices.

   * **Terminate All Connections and Shut Down Daemon**: